cubesystems/releaf/docs/documentation/installation.md

 Releaf requires Rails 4.2 or higher.

-There are two ways of installing Releaf.
+There are two ways of installing Releaf:

 * Use a prepared [automatic installation template](#automatic) to generate a new application
 * [Run the installer manually](#manual)